StephanieLarocque/ift6266_project/README.md

 <p align="center"> L_gener = MSE(fake_images, true_images) - 0.5 * D(fake_images)  </p>
 So, by minimizing L_gener, we minimize the MSE (the reconstruction error) and maximize the discriminator's prediction on the fake images (D(fake_images)).

-Also, I used parameter clipping for the discriminator when the norm was not in the range (-0.05, 0.05).
+Also, I used parameter clipping for the discriminator when the norm was not in the range (-0.05, 0.05) to have a Lipschitz constraint.
 It makes the discriminator weaker and give a chance to the generator.

 ### First thoughts